Vincentbamps/YT-Unit-Converter/README.md

 ## Installation

-1. Clone or download this repository.
+1. Clone or download this repository.(unzip if needed)
 2. Open Chrome → `chrome://extensions/`.
 3. Enable **Developer mode**.
 4. Click **Load unpacked** and select this repository folder.